-The Oregon Department of Agriculture's (ODA) principle goal is to make certain that scales are reliable, accurate, and do not facilitate fraud so that the operator is paid for what is sold and the buyer receives what was paid for.
+The Oregon Department of Agriculture's (ODA) principle goal is to make sure that scales are reliable, accurate, and do not assist with fraud.
+The operator should be paid for what is sold and the buyer should receive what they paid for.

 Placing a scale into service